dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 ~~~~~~~~~~~

 Updating a checker workflow and associated versions can be done the same
 way as with normal workflows.
-The only difference is that to get to the
+The only difference is that the checker workflow
-correct page in My Workflows you must go through the original tool or
-workflow, in My Tools and My Workflows respectively.
+will be nested under the original tool or workflow under My Workflows or My Tools.

 From the CLI
 ~~~~~~~~~~~~